pyesandcakes/stranica/README.md

-Webpage about GPUs for a school task.
+Webpage about GPUs for a school.

 <a href="https://www.brunosphotos.cc"><img src="https://infstranica.b-cdn.net/website.png" height="30%" width="100%"></a>